 Daqin Railway Stock: Positioned for Now and the Future

 The main source of Daqin’s income is its 653km rail network from the coal mining center of Datong to the port city of Qinhuongdao.
 It’s responsible for transporting over 500 million tons of coal.

 Not only did the volume of coal which Daqin transports increase from just 20 million tons in 1995 to 200 tons in 2005.
 But Daqin uses the monopoly it has to its advantage, gradually increasing their fees over time.

 China continues to use more coal every year despite efforts to go green.
 Resource transportation isn’t Daqin’s only business though.
 The company’s over 1000km of rail systems in total consists of high-speed commuter rails and general cargo transport.
 Their reliance on coal continues to decrease.

 China Needs Coal, It’s That Simple

-China is polluted, everyone knows it, and Beijing especially knows it.
-With that said, China’s emissions are not expected to peak until around 2030.
+China is polluted, everyone knows it, and Beijing especially understands this.
+With that said, China’s emissions won’t peak until around 2030.
 Progress takes time in a country so large.

 Want to buy Chinese stocks?
 You might want to look at our analysis of Zhejiang.
 It’s a major operator and developer of expressways in China.

 - Will the Korean Economy Outgrow Japan’s? - 24/09/2017